 Curly-leaf pondweed (Potamogeton crispus) (CLP) is an invasive exotic plant that is common to abundant in parts of Balsam Lake.
 In their 2010 and 2015 Wisconsin Department of Natural Resources (WDNR) approved Aquatic Plant Management Plans (APMP), the Balsam Lake Protection and Rehabilitation District's (BLPRD) identified a) reducing overall lake coverage of CLP to <20 acres and b) relieving navigation impairment caused by canopied CLP beds as management goals (Clemens 2010, Clemens 2015).
-As part of their continuing efforts to meet these goals, the BLPRD and the WDNR is actively engaged in both herbicide treatments and mechanical harvesting.
+As part of their continuing efforts to meet these goals, the BLPRD is actively engaged in both herbicide treatments and mechanical harvesting.
 Although levels of CLP and native plants before and after herbicide use have been carefully studied, the long-term impacts of harvesting on the lake's vegetation have not been quantified.
-Because of this, the BLPRD and Harmoney Environmental (HE) requested we initiate annual preharvest sub point-intercept surveys of all plant species and fall CLP turion surveys in City Bay north of the CTH I bridge/south of First Island within areas historically dominated by CLP.
+Because of this, in 2021, the BLPRD and Harmoney Environmental (HE) requested we initiate annual preharvest sub point-intercept surveys of all plant species and fall CLP turion surveys in City Bay north of the CTH I bridge/south of First Island within areas historically dominated by CLP.
+This report is the summary analysis of our October 19, 2024 turion survey.